Ursula von der Leyen: Family and early life

-In 1986, she married physician Heiko von der Leyen, a member of the von der Leyen family that made a fortune as silk merchants and was ennobled in 1786; her husband became a professor of medicine and the CEO of a medical engineering company.
-She met him at a university choir in Göttingen.
+In 1986, she married physician Heiko von der Leyen, a member of the von der Leyen family that made their fortune as silk merchants.
 They have seven children, born between 1987 and 1999.
-The von der Leyen family are Lutheran members of the Evangelical Church of Germany.
+Von der Leyen is Lutheran.

-Ursula von der Leyen is a native speaker of German and French, and speaks English fluently, having lived for a combined five years in the United Kingdom and the United States.
 She lives with her family on a farm in Burgdorf near Hanover where they keep horses.
 She is a keen equestrian and has been involved in competitive horseriding.